rodlilearns/yearofthepenguin/README.md

 ## Requirements
 Requirements are dynamically listed and prioritised with the MoSCoW framework.
-1. The solution must be open source (no restrictions on read, write, edit, share of source code).
+1. The solution must be open source (no restrictions on the ability to read, write, edit, share source code).
 2. The solution must allow users to use the web browser and achieve external network connectivity.
 3. The solution must have an active community contributing to its upstream components.
 4. The solution should use best practices for security.